-EMDR Therapy is a somatic, mindfulness based therapy modality that specializes in healing trauma.
+EMDR Therapy is a somatic, mindfulness based therapy modality that specializes in healing trauma, PTSD and complex PTSD.

 What is trauma?